legowerewolf/AO3-themes/readme.md

 * Image display fixes - no more overflow that's hard for mobile users to see!
 * Easy-to-use texting formatting - with colors and labels for all your texting and group-chat fic needs.
 * Warnings about the usage of work skins.
 If users can't see the skin, it doesn't do them any good.
+* Fancy typesetting - serif font, justification, proper indentation, and space between paragraphs and other elements.

+A demo is avaliable [here](https://archiveofourown.org/works/16349828).

 ## Installation